legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 ## Docker Container Logs

-You can find logs of Docker contains under the directory `/var/log/docker/containers` on the host machine.
+You can find logs of Docker contains under the directory `/var/log/docker/containers` on Linux host machines.
 The log file has the patten `/var/lib/docker/containers/[container-id]/[container-id]-json.log`.

 ## List of Images and Detailed Information